-The MFEC is now accepting applications for mini-grants.
-The deadline for the submission of mini-grant applications is May 15, 2019.
-Applicants should review the MFEC Mini-Grant Policy to familiarize themselves with the applicable guidelines and overview of the selection process.
+The MFEC is now reviewing the mini-grant applications they received this year.
+The deadline for the submission of mini-grant applications was May 15, 2019.

 Mini-grant recipients are required to submit a Grant Performance Report by December 31st.
 This report allows the MFEC to track the impact that the program or event had on the local community in which the mini-grant was awarded.
 This also includes the submission of photos taken at events or programs which have in part been enabled by the mini-grant.
 These photos may be used by the MFEC on its website or other promotional materials.

 Past Mini-Grant Projects

 Through the generosity of our partners, the MFEC awarded five mini-grants in 2018 totaling nearly $4,000 in support of projects serving a broad range of populations across Montana.

 Montana Family, Career and Community Leaders of America – Bozeman

 The FCCLA incorporated adviser training on Financial Fitness at their annual fall Leadership Rally held at MSU.
 The grant supported the training and implementation of a Financial Fitness project with the potential to reach up to 225 middle and high school students.

 MSU Extension – Lewis and Clark County – Helena